raspberrypilearning/flower-generator/en/step_1.md

 ---

 + How to stamp a sprite
-+ How to "Make your own block"
++ How to make your own Scratch blocks
 + How to use block inputs
 + How to create random numbers